 At the beginning of the pandemic isolation I put together a short looping animation called cenotaph.
-The concept was an empty cube filled with ‘projections’ of short animations I’d been making in the iPad application Looom.
+It was a wireframe cube filled with ‘projections’ of short animations I’d been making in the iPad application Looom.
 The projections would seem to pass through the boundaries of the cube at times.
-I generated a subtitle track algorithmically using the python library Markovify and a corpus of writing losely around the themes of interiority/exteriority and imaginary architecture (Like Boullee’s Cenotaph for Newton].
+I generated a subtitle track algorithmically using the python library Markovify and a corpus of writing losely around the themes of interiority/exteriority and imaginary architecture (Like Boullee’s Cenotaph for Newton.
 In some ways it was the one-person, no budget, isolation version of Shapes and Other Shapes- an imaginary space narrated through a non-deterministic text.

 An unaddressed concern from the first experiment- a cenotaph is a tomb, as for a missing body.
 Who was the cenotaph for?
 Who is this new cenotaph for?
 This will be an opportunity to have an animated death mask eulogize itself, as in Susan Silas’ Eulogy.
 So, in this imaginary space, who do I want to commemorate but lay to rest?
+How would they respond to being commemorated?
 How does this relate to the fact that real life cenotaphs are almost always for the war dead?
-Building a virtual cenotaph to real dead immediately puts a damper on my willingness to experiment or use any but the most solemn aesthetics, so that dissuades me from building for a real individual, but maybe for an obsfucated collection of individuals.
+A Cenotaph enshrines a version of history in architecture in rememberence of the dead.
+Whose dead?
+Whose history?